 “Wanting to marry into the Chu family?”
 Chen Yi finished.

 “That’s just freaky,” Ehlo said, pointing at Valerie.
-“Now I don’t know if you’re friends or foe.”
+“Now I don’t know if you’re a friend or foe.”

 Angela walked over to where Valerie was and put a hand on her shoulder.
 “I think we can trust her.”